How the CuCu score works

 Profile-specific cautions

-Extra flags for your own profile — like pore-clogging ingredients or ingredients that may need caution during pregnancy.
+Personalized flags based on your profile, like pore-clogging ingredients or ones that may need extra care during pregnancy.

 Sources and references